awsdocs/amazon-lumberyard-user-guide/doc_source/create-cinematics-with-simple-motion-animations-in-track-view-editor.md

    The following is a timeline with four motions blended together\.
 ![\[Timeline in a track view sequence with four motions.\]](http://docs.aws.amazon.com/lumberyard/latest/userguide/images/cinematics-track-view-simple-motion-component-9.png)

 1. Click the play icon to view the track view sequence\.
-You can also drag the **Track View** editor needle across the timeline\.
+You can also drag the **Track View** needle across the timeline\.
 The motions blend together in the track view sequence\.
 **Example**
 ![\[Example of blending motions together in the track view sequence.\]](http://docs.aws.amazon.com/lumberyard/latest/userguide/images/cinematics-track-view-simple-motion-component-10.gif)